15 new costumes have been added as of June 06, 2020 from Toronto, Philadelphia, and Chicago. VIEW ARCHIVE...

 Our national costume or folk costume is the traditional apparel for men and women that was made in the home until the middle of the 19th century, when homemade clothes began to be replaced with manufactured garments.
 By the beginning of the 20th century, wearing traditional dress became rare even in villages and hamlets.
 Now the costumes are worn only on major national holidays and by performing members of folk dance ensembles and choirs.

 The artistry and technical mastery required to weave the cloth for both men’s and women’s costumes is remarkable, particularly women’s clothing, as the costume consists of multiple elements.
-Although the elements of each costume across Lithuania are the same, each region has its own unique variations in motif, colour, cut, and weaving technique.
+Although the elements of each costume across Lithuania are the same, each region has its own unique variations in motif, ornamentation, colour, cut, and weaving technique.
 The complexity of the weaving makes each costume a treasure.

-Each costume was meticulously photographed with each costume piece photographed separately and in close-up, so that the pattern, colours of each thread and thread count can be studied by weavers, and by scholars studying the direction of Lithuanian folk weaving in the diaspora.
+Each costume was meticulously photographed with each costume piece photographed separately and in close-up, so that the pattern, colours and thread count could be appreciated by everyone, including weavers and scholars studying the direction and artistry of Lithuanian folk weaving in the diaspora.
 This invaluable archive is also a testimonial to the creativity and talent of all the weavers who kept this beautiful folk art alive throughout the past decades.

-If you are interested in contributing to this project or have an authentic costume that has not been photographed, please write to gro.i1513190565aftl@1513190565tcatn1513190565oc1513190565.
+If you are interested in contributing to this project or have an authentic costume that has not yet been photographed, please write to gro.i1615095159aftl@1615095159tcatn1615095159oc1615095159.